iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 There is already a lot of test material in the tests folder.
 I'll ignore it for now and set up just what I need for a proof of concept.

-I will trim all the deprecation warnings and full stace traces from the outputs except when relevant.
+I will trim all the deprecation warnings and full stack traces from the outputs except when relevant.

 Add args to the hook.